-The Notes and the Coupons rank pari passu and without any preference among themselves and constitute direct, unconditional, unsecured and subordinated obligations of the Issuer, ranking (a) junior to the claims of all Senior Creditors of the Issuer and (b) in priority to claims in respect of (i) any Equity Securities and (ii) any Junior Obligations.
+The Notes and the Coupons rank pari passu and without any preference among themselves and constitute direct, unconditional, unsecured and subordinated obligations of the Issuer, ranking (a) junior to the claims of all Senior Creditors of the Issuer, (b) pari passu with any Parity Obligations and (c) in priority to claims in respect of (i) any Equity Securities and (ii) any Junior Obligations.

-In the event of the insolvency (bankruptcy (faillissement) or moratorium (surseance van betaling or noodregeling, as applicable)) or dissolution (ontbinding) or liquidation (vereffening) of the Issuer the payment obligations of the Issuer under the Notes shall rank in right of payment after the claims of all Senior Creditors of the Issuer and payment to Noteholders or Couponholders may only be made and any set-off by Noteholders or Couponholders shall be excluded until all obligations of the Issuer in respect of such Senior Creditors have been satisfied, but, as the case may be, in priority to claims in respect of (i) any Equity Securities and (ii) any Junior Obligations.
+In the event of the insolvency (bankruptcy (faillissement) or moratorium (surseance van betaling or noodregeling, as applicable)) or dissolution (ontbinding) or liquidation (vereffening) of the Issuer the payment obligations of the Issuer under the Notes shall rank in right of payment after the claims of all Senior Creditors of the Issuer and payment to Noteholders or Couponholders may only be made and any set-off by Noteholders or Couponholders shall be excluded until all obligations of the Issuer in respect of such Senior Creditors have been satisfied, but, as the case may be, pari passu with claims in respect of Parity Obligations and in priority to claims in respect of (i) any Equity Securities and (ii) any Junior Obligations.